 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Don't stop taking pentazocine/naloxone or lower your dose without talking to your provider.
-Stopping this medication suddenly can cause withdrawal symptoms, such as uncontrolled pain, suicidal thoughts, sweating, restlessness, nausea, vomiting, diarrhea, muscle pain, watery eyes, and wide pupils.
+Don't stop taking pentazocine/naloxone or lower your dose without talking to your provider first.
+Suddenly stopping this medication can cause withdrawal symptoms, such as sweating, restlessness, nausea, vomiting, diarrhea, muscle pain, watery eyes, and wide pupils.
+Stopping pentazocine/naloxone suddenly can also cause uncontrolled pain and suicidal thoughts.
+Your provider will slowly lower your dose every 2 to 4 weeks so you don't experience these symptoms.
+If your treatment is brief, you might be able to lower your dose more quickly; ask your provider if this is possible for you.

 Your provider will work with you to prescribe the right dose of pentazocine/naloxone for your individual needs.
 It's recommended to use the lowest dose possible for the shortest duration of time to manage your pain.